-There are a small number of plant families where a large proportion of their species have aromatic plants such as flowers, roots, stems or foliage, but there are many individual species that are aromatic.
+There are a small number of plant families where a large proportion of their species have aromatic plants such as flowers, roots, stems, or foliage.
+Still, many individual species are aromatic.

 Mint has several species in its family, and although they all smell much like we expect them to of mint, they all smell slightly different.
-All species of mint contain menthol, an ingredient which we use in many of our cold and cough medicines.
+All mint species contain menthol, an ingredient that we use in many of our cold and cough medicines.
 Menthol is why all species of mint smell similar.

-The differences between the different types of mint comes from the other substances and chemicals that they create, making some better for certain uses.
+The different types of mint come from the other substances and chemicals that they create, making some better for certain uses.

-Daisies contain a number of different types in their family including many different scented plants.
-Pineapple weed smells similar to pineapples, while other members of the daisy family include chamomile, wormwood and mayweed.
+Daisies contain several different types in their family, including many different scented plants.
+Pineapple weed smells similar to pineapples, while other members of the daisy family include chamomile, wormwood, and mayweed.

-Mint is a popular essential oil where the oil is close to the surface and is one of the reasons why the smell is so pungent and strong.
+Mint is a popular essential oil where the oil is close to the surface and is one reason why the smell is so pungent and strong.
 Lavender and thyme oil evaporates slowly, leaving the smell hanging in the air for some time.
-Evaporation of the oil allows the plants to cool, helping the plant to avoid a loss of water from its leaves.
+Evaporation of the oil allows the plants to cool, helping the plant avoid water loss from its leaves.

-St Johns Wort has many oil glands in their leaves and the oil can be seen easily.
+St. Johns Wort has many oil glands in its leaves, and the oil can be seen easily.

-Although many plants smell nice and it is great that we can use them as essential oils, this is not the main reason for releasing these chemicals.
+Although many plants smell nice and great that we can use them as essential oils, this is not the main reason for releasing these chemicals.

 The smells act as chemical messages between themselves and insects or animals.
 The messages may be used to attract or repel certain species.
 The messages are even directed at certain species of animal.

-Although we can smell plants and flowers, it is not very often that these messages are intended for us or other mammals.
-Some poisonous plants such as hemlock or hellebore use their smell to stop animals eating them.
+Although we can smell plants and flowers, these messages are not often intended for other mammals or us.
+Some poisonous plants such as hemlock or hellebore use their smell to stop animals from eating them.

-The smell is effective over long distances and works much better in attracting insects than the color of the plant.
-The smell can be used not only to attract daytime insects but also to nocturnal insects, such as moths, allowing them to pollinate at night.
-The smell also allows plants that grow in shade to also attract insects.
+The smell is effective over long distances and works much better in attracting insects than the plant’s color.
+The smell can be used to attract daytime insects and nocturnal insects, such as moths, allowing them to pollinate at night.
+The smell also allows plants that grow in the shade also to attract insects.

 Many plants do not rely on flowers at all as a means of attracting insects, relying on their scent to attract pollinators.
 Many plants that do not rely on flowers to attract insects are white